 Of course, not all acne comes to a head.
 Painful cystic or hormonal acne spots tends to be located under skin.
 Hydrocolloid patches won’t be able to help you in these cases (aside from acting as a barrier between the spot and your hands and the outside world that could make it worse) because the hydrocolloid has no opening in which to start extracting the pus.
 For acne located under the skin, you’ll want to use patches that can target the issue directly with newer technology.

-The Acropass Trouble Cure is one example of the kinds of futuristic patches that have been created to target cystic acne at its source.
+The Acropass Trouble Cure is a great example of patches that have been created to target cystic acne at its source.
 This patch has rows of tiny, thin microneedles that are 1/3 the thickness of hair.
 They are made from a crystallized serum including ingredients like hyaluronic acid and niacinamide and soothe and treat the acne.
 After preparing the area with the included cleansing swab of tea tree oil and salicylic acid, you apply the patch to the spot and tap the needles into the skin.
 Again, they are super, super tiny and thin so at most you’ll feel a slightly tingly experience but nothing painful!
 After two or three consecutive days of applying these patches you’ll see that the bump under the skin is significantly reduced and been able to heal itself faster than usual.

 Pimples always seem to crop up at the most inconvenient times.
 Though of course it’s never really a convenient time to be breaking out.
 Pimple patches are the perfect quick line of defense because they don’t attack and dry out the skin like many other acne treatments but help to speeding up the acne own’s healing process.
 By identifying the correct type of patch to use for different kinds of acne as well as the most effective time to be using them you’ll be able to see the best results and clear up the skin faster.